DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-06-04-course-page-workshop.md

 >
 > Ban other abbreviations.
 >
-> Add validations or warnings to commonly used terms or phrases that candidates don’t understand.
+> Add validations or warnings to commonly used terms or phrases that candidates do not understand.

 **As a candidate**
 I need to know what all these terms mean in plain English.